Long-lived sterile neutrinos from an axionlike particle at Belle II: Theoretical model and existing constraints

-The decay of the ALP proceeds via the single coupling $g_N$, into a pair of the sterile neutrinos: $a\to N N$, and the corresponding decay width is computed with~\cite{Alves:2019xpc}:
+The decay of the ALP proceeds via the single coupling $g_N$, into a pair of Majorana sterile neutrinos: $a\to N N$, and the corresponding decay width is computed with~\cite{Alves:2019xpc}:

 In this work, we fix $g_N/\Lambda$ at $10^{-3}$ GeV$^{-1}$ as a benchmark value, considering perturbativity requirement $g_N m_N/\Lambda<1$.
 The decay width of the ALP is saturated by $\Gamma(a\to N N)$, and for this value of $g_N/\Lambda$ and the ranges of $m_a$ and $m_N$ we are interested in, the ALP is promptly decaying unless $m_N$ is either almost zero, or extremely close to the kinematic threshold $m_a/2$.

-We also note that if $g_N/\Lambda$ is orders of magnitude smaller than $10^{-3}$ GeV$^{-1}$, the ALP would become long-lived and expected to have sensitivities weaker than those derived in the present work; an illustration of this effect can be found in Ref.~\cite{Wang:2024mrc}.
+We also note that if $g_N/\Lambda$ is orders of magnitude smaller than $10^{-3}$ GeV$^{-1}$, the ALP would become long-lived and the expected sensitivities should be weaker than those derived in the present work; an illustration of this effect can be found in Ref.~\cite{Wang:2024mrc}.
 In another word, our results also hold for other values of $g_N/\Lambda$ as long as the perturbativity is obeyed and the ALP is promptly decaying at Belle II.
-The kinematically relevant range of $m_N$ in this study is $m_N< (m_{B^+}-m_{K^+})/2 \approx 2.4$ GeV.
-We will consider a sterile neutrino with a mass of at least 0.1 GeV, for reasons of both background suppression and consideration of current bounds, as will be introduced later.
+The kinematically relevant upper reach of $m_N$ in this study is $m_N< (m_{B^+}-m_{K^+})/2 \approx 2.4$ GeV.

 For the sterile neutrino, besides the coupling with the ALP, it also participates in the SM electroweak interactions via its tiny mixing with the electron neutrino.
 The Lagrangian for the sterile-neutrino interactions with the SM $W$- and $Z$-bosons after electroweak symmetry breaking is given below,